- Energy-efficient living

 Choosing energy-efficient appliances can help you save money on energy bills and reduce greenhouse gas emissions.

 Many electric appliances sold in Australia have an Energy Rating Label to help you compare how much electricity the product uses against other appliances.
 The label also provides an incentive for manufacturers to improve the energy performance of household appliances.
+There's also an Energy Rating Label video which provides more useful information.
 A Gas Rating Label (voluntary scheme) can be found on gas space heaters, ducted heating, and gas water heaters.

 Sometimes high star-rated models can cost a little more to buy, but choosing a cheaper product with fewer stars could end up costing you more in the long run.
 If you look at the running costs like a "second price tag" it could help you decide which appliance to buy.

-Energy Rating Labels are on all televisions, computer monitors, air conditioners, clothes dryers, dishwashers, washing machines, fridges and freezers.
+Energy Rating Labels are mandatory on all televisions, computer monitors, air conditioners (single phase, non-ducted), clothes dryers, dishwashers, washing machines, fridges and freezers.
 There is also a voluntary energy rating labelling program for swimming pool pumps.

 There are two label styles: the normal 6-star label and the 10-star label for appliances rated as 7 stars and higher.